syncfusion-content/winui-docs/winui/Polar-Chart/Axis-Header.md

 ---
 layout: post
 title: Axis title in WinUI Chart control | Syncfusion
 description: Learn here all about the chart axis title of Syncfusion WinUI Chart (SfPolarChart) control and its customization.
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# Chart axis header in WinUI Chart (SfPolarChart)
+# Axis Title in WinUI Chart (SfPolarChart)

 The [Header]() property is used to define the title for the chart axis.
 It accepts any `UIElement` as content for the chart axis header.